 Do you have the urge of peeing frequently but pass less urine with inflamed discomfort?

-If yes then, get yourself checked from Dr Ramit Singh Sambyal, one of the leading General and Emergency Physicians in Delhi.
+If yes then, get yourself checked from Dr Ramit Singh Sambyal, one of the leading General and Emergency Physician in Delhi.

 What is Urinary Tract Infection (UTI)?

 A urinary tract infection is an ailment caused by contagious microbes.
 Bacteria cause most UTIs, but some are induced by fungi and in few cases by viruses.
 UTIs are the most common conditions in humans.

 Your urinary tract consists of kidneys, ureters, bladder, and urethra.
 A UTI can affect any part of the urinary tract.
 But mostly affect only the urethra and bladder in the lower urinary tract.